Paul Valéry: Biography

 In 1931, he founded the Collège International de Cannes, a private institution teaching French language and civilization.
 The Collège is still operating today, offering professional courses for native speakers (for educational certification, law and business) as well as courses for foreign students.

 He gave the keynote address at the 1932 German national celebration of the 100th anniversary of the death of Johann Wolfgang Goethe.
 This was a fitting choice, as Valéry shared Goethe's fascination with science (specifically, biology and optics).

 In addition to his activities as a member of the Académie française, he was also a member of the Academy of Sciences of Lisbon, and of the Front national des Ecrivains.
 In 1937, he was appointed chief executive of what later became the University of Nice.
 He was the inaugural holder of the Chair of Poetics at the Collège de France.

-During World War II, the Vichy regime stripped him of some of these jobs and distinctions because of his quiet refusal to collaborate with Vichy and the German occupation, but Valéry continued, throughout these troubled years, to publish and to be active in French cultural life, especially as a member of the Académie française.
-From 1942 he became a member of the National Committee of Writers, an offshoot of the anti-Nazi resistance movement National Front.
+During World War II, the Vichy regime stripped him of some of these jobs and distinctions because of his quiet refusal to collaborate with Vichy and the German occupation.
+Valéry continued, nevertheless, throughout these troubled years to publish and to be active in French cultural life, especially as a member of the Académie française.
+In 1942, he became a member of the National Committee of Writers, an offshoot of the anti-Nazi resistance movement National Front.

 Valéry was nominated for the Nobel Prize in Literature twelve times.
 It is believed that the Swedish Academy intended to award Valéry the prize in 1945, had he not died that year.

 Valéry died in Paris in July 1945.
 He is buried in the cemetery of his native town, Sète, the same cemetery celebrated in his famous poem Le Cimetière marin.

 Work

 The great silence

-Valéry is best known as a poet, and he is sometimes considered to be the last of the French symbolists.
+Valéry is best known as a poet and sometimes considered to be the last of the French symbolists.
 However, he published fewer than a hundred poems, and none of them drew much attention.
-On the night of 4 October 1892, during a heavy storm, Paul Valéry underwent an existential crisis, an event that made a huge impact on his writing career.
+On the night of 4 October 1892, during a heavy storm, Valéry underwent an existential crisis, an event that had a significant impact on his writing career.
 Eventually, around 1898, he quit writing altogether, publishing not a word for nearly twenty years.
-This hiatus was in part due to the death of his mentor, Stéphane Mallarmé.
-When, in 1917, he finally broke his 'great silence' with the publication of La Jeune Parque, he was forty-six years of age.
+This hiatus was due in part to the death of his mentor, Stéphane Mallarmé.
+When, in 1917, he finally broke his "great silence" with the publication of La Jeune Parque, he was 46 years old.